oasisresearchlab/context24/README.md

 Parsed figures, tables, and captions for each paper, as `.png` files, are in `figures-tables`, organized by paper citekey as enclosing subfolders.

-Full-text parses for each paper are in `fulltexts.json`.
+The current set of full-text parses for each paper are in `fulltexts-2024-04-25-update.json`.
+The json is structured as a dictionary, where each key is a citekey (e.g., `nomura2004human`) and with a string containing the whole full-text parse for that paper as its associated value.

 Evaluation scripts for each task are in `eval/`